smereczynski/SignalR-Chat/docs/development/admin-panel-app-role-integration.md

     public bool RequireTenantValidation { get; set; } = true;

     /// <summary>
+    /// Home tenant ID (GUID).
+Used to restrict admin access to home tenant users only.
+    /// Admin role will be ignored for users from external tenants.
+    /// </summary>
+    public string HomeTenantId { get; set; } = string.Empty;

+    /// <summary>
     /// App role value required for admin panel access.
 Default: "Admin.ReadWrite".
     /// Users with this role can access /Admin/* pages and see the admin cog icon.
+    /// IMPORTANT: Admin access is restricted to home tenant users only.
     /// </summary>
     public string AdminRoleValue { get; set; } = "Admin.ReadWrite";
 }